FlappyDoraemon/convolutionalVAE_pytorch/README.md

 If you have any suggesstion or improvement, please told me through han424@purdue.edu.
 I am a beginner for both torch and pytorch.

-The default dataloader was not used and I directly use a previously saved (3*128*128) stl-10 dataset.
+The default dataloader was not used and I directly use a previously saved (n, 3, 128, 128) stl-10 dataset.
 I think this way is more convenient.